dougbutner/web-4/README.md

 To create a geo-social system, we first must define the requirements of the geodomain, and then the requirements for an individual to be a part of the geotribe within that geodomain.

 ### Geodomain Stratification
-Across the globe, one geopolitical pattern seems to emerge.
-Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.
+Across the globe, one geopolitical pattern seems to emerge, though names vary.
+Cities are within Counties, are within States, are within Nations, are within the World.

 1. Cities (aka Towns, Commonwealths, etc.)
 2. Counties (aka Divisions
-3. Districts (aka States, Provinces)
+3. States (aka Districts, Provinces)
 4. Nations (aka Countries, States, Republics, etc)
 5. Global